melt-umn/monto-v3-draft/content/draft01/index.md

 # TODOs

+ - Client Protocol:
+   - Actually properly define an error format, rather than just making it a string.
+There should be structured errors for:
+     - unfulfillable request (dependencies)
+     - could not contact service
- - What error should the broker return if a service dies during a request?
+     - error 500 from service
- - What if the service can't be reached at all?
-   - Hard failure or soft?

 # Abstract